remix-run/remix/docs/future/vite.md

 ### HMR

-If you are expecting hot updates but getting full page reloads, check out our [discussion on Hot Module Replacement][../discussion/hot-module-replacement.md] to learn more about the limitations of React Fast Refresh and workarounds for common issues.
+If you are expecting hot updates but getting full page reloads, check out our [discussion on Hot Module Replacement][hmr] to learn more about the limitations of React Fast Refresh and workarounds for common issues.

 ## Acknowledgements